-Flights with British Airways
+Flights on SALE with British Airways

 Economy – World Traveller

 British Airways has introduced a modern fleet of Boeing 777 aircraft for their services to Australia.
 Featuring a stylish new interior, the economy cabin is fitted out with the latest slim-line seats with greater recline, larger personal video screens and in-seat power supply.
 Each seat also features an adjustable headrest and lumbar support.
 Pillows and blankets are provided at each seat as are complimentary toothbrush and toothpaste packets.
 Eye shades and flight socks are available upon request.